 You can set operations performed during remote shooting.
+This function cannot be used with M3 M10.

 - If you checkmark [Rotate image], you can set a function that rotates shot images regardless of the camera's position during shooting.
-Set the rotation angle in the capture window (p.78). - If you checkmark [Start Live View], the [Remote Live View window] automatically appears when the camera's Live View starts up. - Is you checkmark [Stop Live View], the [Remote Live View window] automatically closes when the camera's Live View ends.
+Set the rotation angle in the capture window (p.84). - If you checkmark [Start Live View], the [Remote Live View window] automatically appears when the camera's Live View starts up. - Is you checkmark [Stop Live View], the [Remote Live View window] automatically closes when the camera's Live View ends.
 If the camera's Live View display is active when Remote Live View ends, the camera's Live View display also ends. - If you checkmark [Turn on camera's LCD monitor when Live View starts], the camera's LCD monitor displays the image at the same time as Remote Live View starts. - If you checkmark [Change settings using mouse wheel on capture screen], you can use the scroll-wheel on your mouse to change settings over the capture window display/control buttons or the [Flash function settings] window.